habitat-sh/sqlwebadmin/README.md

 **Important**: You must have [Docker for Windows](https://www.docker.com/docker-windows) running in Windows container mode.
 If you have launched an AWS or Azure image with Docker preinstalled, you should be good to go but make sure the instance has at least 50GB of disk space.

-For some reasone, installing Windows features inside of a container (like the .Net 2.0 runtime) will not download on demand features from Windows Update like they do locally.
+For some reason, installing certain Windows features inside of a container (like the .Net 2.0 runtime) will not download on demand features from Windows Update like they do locally.
 So you will need to get the feature source files and mount them to the container.
 Download an Evaluation Windows Server 2016 ISO file by browsing to `https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2016` and choosing an English ISO file.
 Once that is downloaded, Mount the ISO and copy the .Net 2.0 runtime on demand feature sources to your local disk:

 ```